What Can Clear Aligners Do Efficiently ?

 36 experts who met these criteria were selected and invited to participate by the chair .
 Of the experts who initially agreed to participate, 6 dropped out, so the survey ultimately collected responses from 30 participants.

-Distalisation of maxillary or mandibular molars beyond 2.75 mm is not predictable with aligners.
+• Distalisation of mandibular molars beyond 2.75mm and maxillary molars beyond 3.50 mm is not predictable with aligners.

-Aligners are not effective for bodily mesialisation exceeding 2.75 mm.
+• Aligners are not effective for bodily mesialisation of molars exceeding 2.75 mm.

-Aligners are not effective for bodily intrusion greater than 1.5 mm.
+• Aligners are not effective for bodily intrusion, especially for movements greater than 1.5 mm.

-Aligners are moderately effective in extraction cases involving 4 premolars
+• Aligners are minimally effective in extraction cases involving 4 premolars

-Retention is planned for 100% of patients, with fixed retention commonly used, particularly in the mandibular arch and removable for maxillary arch.
+• Retention is planned for most patients, with fixed retention commonly used, particularly in the mandibular arch. and removable retainers in the upper arch

 This paper explores the predictable limits of tooth movement achievable with clear aligners.
 By identifying which movements can be achieved reliably and which are less predictable, it offers clinicians a clearer framework for case selection in aligner therapy.